How to get rid of plantar warts

 Over-the-counter wart treatments

 • Salicylic acid is available in a number of over-the-counter plantar wart removal products, including gels, liquids and patches.
 These range in concentration from 17% to 40%.
-For warts on thick skin, use a product with a higher concentration, and for those on thinner, more sensitive skin, use a lower concentration.
+For warts on thick skin, you may consider using a product with a higher concentration, and for those on thinner, more sensitive skin, a lower concentration.

 To remove warts with salicylic acid:

-1. Soak the plantar wart in water for 15 minutes to soften it.
+1. Soak the plantar wart in warm water to soften it.

 2. Use a pumice stone or emery board to remove the top layer of dead skin.